 The day of the scan

-If your child does not want local anaesthetic cream, please arrive at the time stated in the DIC appointment letter.
+If your child does not want local anaesthetic cream, please arrive fifteen minutes before the injection.

-Your child will be able to watch a DVD during the scan, we have a selection but please bring along any favourites.
+Your child will be able to watch a DVD during the scan, so please bring along any favourites.
 It can also help if your child has a favourite toy to hold as well.

-It can take some time for the isotope to travel to the kidneys.
-We will give you a time to come back to the department for the scan itself and this will be between two to four hours after the injection.
+It can take between two and four hours for the isotope to travel to the kidneys.
+We will give you a time to come back to the department for the scan itself.

 It is very important that you come back to the department on time.
 Otherwise the scan may need to be delayed or even cancelled.